PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

        			dividing by 1000.0 until value is less than 1000.0, and each time it increments the unit character.
        			k=1,000, M=1,000,000 and etc. These are metric SI codes.</li>
+      <li><b>kmbt</b>: Uses one character units: KMBTqQsS.
+Transforms results by
+       			dividing by 1000.0 until value is less than 1000.0, and each time it increments the unit character.
+       			k=1,000, M=1,000,000 and etc. These are non-standard codes.</li>
 	  <li><b>binary</b>: Uses a base-two divisor of 1024 along with the units:
        			KB, MB, GB, TB, PB, EB, ZB, and YB.
        			</li>